National Pyrotechnic Festival: History

 The antecedent for the modern event began in the mid 19th century, as a feast day for John of God, celebrated on March 8.
 This was begun by a guild dedicated to the craft.
-From then until the present, this has consisted of a parade of toritos, bull frames with fireworks on them, parading through the streets of the town.
+From then up to the present day, this has consisted of the parading of toritos through the streets of the town.

 In 1988, a major fire at the La Merced Market in Mexico City prompted city authorities to ban the manufacture and wholesale of fireworks in the city limits.
 This was a large economic blow to Tultepec and the festival was organized in 1989 as a way to compensate, increasing sales as well as attracting tourism to the municipality.
 Since that time, the festival has grown to national status, with participants from various parts of Mexico.
 The festival also works to reaffirm community ties among the various neighborhoods as well as the municipality’s traditions and identity despite industrialization.